Dude, if you want me to fork out $500 for your skincare device, the least you can do is tell me EXACTLY how it works!!

 Can you tell I’m frustrated?
 I’ve just spent the last couple of hours trying to find out what ZIIP beauty is and what it does.

 The website tells you almost nothing.
 Reviews are scant (but raving).
-On skincare forums, people ask questions but no one has answers.
+On skincare forums, people ask questions no one has answers to.

 Am I supposed to buy it on a wing and prayer?
 Cos if I had $500 to spare, I’d rather buy a second-hand pair of Gianvito Rossi heels than a device I have no idea really works, you know what I’m saying?

 There was only one thing left to do: delve into the science of microccurent electric stimulation (the technology the device uses).